dmak/jaxb-xew-plugin/README.md

 ### Bug reports

 This very open source project is maintained and improved during my free time.
 That is why I have no ability to test the functionality will all different combinations of Java, JAXB, JAXB plugins and Maven plugins.
 I leave this to community.
-Also newly created bug report should mention Java version and have a simple project attached (or one can clone the repository and alter one of the [`samples`](samples/)) that demonstrates the problem.
+Hence please in newly created bug report:
+- mention Java version
+- attach a simple project (or one can clone the repository and alter one of the [`samples`](samples/)) that demonstrates the problem

 #### Code style